Home

 Position Resolution

 The position resolution of a PSD is the minimum detectable displacement of a spot of light on the detector surface.
-The position resolution of ON-TRAK PSD's have been proven better than one part in a million.
+The position resolution of On-Trak PSDs are proven better than one part in a million.
+Resolution dependent on:

 • Detector Size